OpenTTD/OpenTTD/readme.txt

 4.1) (Required) 3rd party files:
 ---- ---------------------------

-Before you run OpenTTD, you need to put the game's datafiles into a data/ directory which can be located in various places addressed in the following section.
+Before you run OpenTTD, you need to put the game's data files into a data/ directory which can be located in various places addressed in the following section.
 As OpenTTD makes use of the original TTD artwork you will need the files listed